 - Optional mail security settings (e.g. SPF, DKIM, DMARC)

-- Moderate SSL/TLS issues (e.g. test certificate validity, support of older versions for non-critical access)
+- Moderate SSL/TLS issues (e.g. test certificate validity, support of older versions for non-critical access, CAA settings)

 - Bruteforce of forms (e.g. contact, signup, login)

 - Flooding and exhaustion attacks against resources (denial of service)

 - Self-XSS affecting only the attacking user

 - Cross-Site Request Forgery (CSRF) for non-critical forms (e.g. search, logout)

 - Best practices (e.g. lifespan of user sessions, session invalidation after password changes, certificate pinning, cryptography strength)

 - Issues affecting ressources by 3rd parties (e.g. internet service provider, payment provider, user client software)

 We do not participate in negotiations about vulnerability submissions and rewards.
-Insistence and re-submits will be ignored, might lead to a blacklisting, and an addition to the Hall of Shame.
+Insistence, re-submits, and beg bounties will be ignored, might lead to a blacklisting, and an addition to the Hall of Shame.